 It seemed like every time I opened my site I felt a little anxious as I waited to see evidence of reception, followed most often by disappointment at its paucity.
 This emotional dynamic was, I knew even as I repeated it, dysfunctional and stupid.
 I wanted to put a stop to it.
 So a couple of weeks ago I decided to disengage from that process, too, let it rest for a while.
 I'm not making new posts and I'm not looking at my site.
 This interlude has been so enjoyable to me, more so than I could have predicted.
-I may never go back to creating new posts, or may in a few weeks or months.
-But if it's the latter, the work will look and feel quite different in ways I can't yet begin to imagine, and my reaction to the responses, or lack thereof, will be different, too [\19].
+I may never go back to creating new posts, or I may in a few weeks or months.
+But if it's the latter, the work will look and feel quite different in ways I can't yet begin to imagine, and my reaction to the responses, or lack thereof, will be different, too [19].
+[I actually started up again, by happenstance, exactly, to the day, after a year, the work similar, my reaction to the responses, or lack thereof, totally different so far.]

 These may seem like trivial things compared to Dick Cheney or nuclear war.
 But at the root of all of them, small to big, is an addiction-based response that is typically human: We feel anxiety or fear, which releases a soup of fight/flight chemicals that puts us on high alert.
 If we keep doing it persistently, that chemical-induced high becomes a chronic state of body/mind.
 The human organism is not designed to sustain itself long-term under such conditions.
 How do I know that?
-I lived in such a state relatively unconsciously for a couple of years-for what seemed like good reasons at the time-before my nervous breakdown in the early 90s.
-It took a few years to recover from that.
+I lived in such a state relatively unconsciously for a couple of years-for what seemed like good reasons at the time-before what I called, in retrospect, my nervous breakdown (no medical professional ever used that term, preferring to localize an array of symptoms via their own parlance), in the early 90s.
+It took me a few years to recover from that.
 The main thing I learned from it was simple: Don't do that again!
 Maybe I could have sustained myself longer if I had found a conspiracy theory or cult that provided a "story" to explain why I felt that way and promised some futural relief.
 Given what I feared, that was not possible.
 I am so grateful for that.
-Otherwise I might now be among the many dotty, doddering Boomers lost down one of the ridiculous rabbit-holes dotting the landscape in contemporary America instead of reading and writing about a stack of really interesting books piled by my bedside.
+Otherwise I might now be among the many dotty, doddering Boomers lost down one of the ridiculous rabbitholes dotting the landscape in contemporary America instead of reading and writing about a stack of really interesting books piled by my bedside.